Anshupriya2694/Plagiarism-Detection-on-AWS/README.md

 4. **non**: An answer is not plagiarized; the Wikipedia source text is not used to create this answer.
 5. **orig**: This is a specific category for the original, Wikipedia source text.
 We will use these files only for comparison purposes.

+### Similarity Features

+This is the measure of how similar a given answer is as compared to original wikipedia.
+The similarity features used in this project ar informed by this [paper](https://s3.amazonaws.com/video.udacity-data.com/topher/2019/January/5c412841_developing-a-corpus-of-plagiarised-short-answers/developing-a-corpus-of-plagiarised-short-answers.pdf).

+#### Contaiment

+Containment is defined as **intersection** of the n-gram word count of the Wikipedia Source Text (S) with the n-gram word count of the Student Answer Text (S) divided by the n-gram word count of the Student Answer Text.

+$$\sigma$$